 In fact, within the state of New York, the Department of Labor revealed that the job sector with the most growth from January 2014 to January 2015 was educational & health services.
-A quick look at the New York State Job Bank reveals almost 50 current openings across the state for medical secretaries.

 About Medical Office Assisting Programs in New York